sahilagiwal/Ecom-Website-Template/README.md

 # Ecom-Website-Template
-This is a e-commerce webiste( Online Grocery store) written in PHP
+This is a e-commerce webiste( Online Grocery store) written in PHPs